ibrahimelhadeg/blog/source/_posts/bash-essentials.md

 In the output that I have shown, you can see the `execve` command starts off the process.
 This actually does the fork and exec all in one.
 Later in the command, you will see file and directory names.
 These represent the output of the ls command that you would see if you just ran `ls` in the current directory of my machine.

 In the end, the output is not important to you as a bash user, but is important in trying to understand how the computer starts and ends processes.
 What we care more about is how to _manage_ processes.
 There are only a few commands that we need to look at here because these few commands will take care of essentially anything we would ever need to do relating to processes.

-### What is a Process?

-We looked at how a process starts, but what is a process anyways?
-The non-technical answer to that question is "anything that consumes I/O, Memory, and/or CPU".
-Your computer is composed of many hardware components that are there for the purpose of running processes.
-When you open your Google Chrome browser, that is a single process.

-A process can also have _threads_, which are like little "sub-processes" running within the parent process.
-We won't be getting into the details of process threads, but you might see them throughout this walkthrough and is important that you know what they are.

 ### Foreground vs. Background Processes